Batchaaaaan/SQL_challenge/Case#1_Dannys_Diner/Case1_exploration.md

 C|36
 A|76

+Customer A spent the most with 76, followed by Customer B with 74 and Customer C having the least with 36.
 <hr>

-## 2. How many days has each customer visited the restaurant?
+### 2. How many days has each customer visited the restaurant?

 ```sql
 SELECT customer_id,  COUNT(order_date) AS numDays
 FROM (